 But as for the saw, it should be set up on a long worktable or a stand specifically designed to mount the saw onto it.
 This allows you to operate the saw at a comfortable standing height.
 Having a long table or utilizing the extensions on a stand is nice, so that your cut pieces don’t fall away and drop to the ground.
 After I had just purchased my saw I tried operating it by just setting it on the ground in my driveway.
 Way awkward and totally not safe.
 Buy or make a stand if you don’t already have a workbench or table to set it on.
 The nice thing about a stand is that it can be mobile and some stands can fold up (with the saw still mounted to it) and store nicely without taking up too much space.
 What you see in the photo is a make shift stand using a folding work table / sawhorse.
 Then we used an additional pair of sawhorses to stabilize the longer boards.

 If you’ve never used one before, the first thing to do (after reading the instructions) is practice: hold the wood with your left hand and lower and raise the blade with your right while the power is off to get comfortable with the motion and keeping your hands clear.
 When you actually do use the saw to make some cuts, you should always hold the longer portion of the board steady and cut off the shorter portion.
 So as an example, if I have an 8’ long board, and I need a 30” long piece then I hold the longer portion and cut off my 30″ long piece.
 However, if I have a 30” long board left and need a 28” cut, then I’m holding the longer length (my 28” portion) and cutting off the 2”.

-Measuring and marking lengths:
+Measuring and marking your cuts.